 This course covers the methodological tools used in psychological research studies, with specific emphasis on observational, correlational, experimental, and quasi-experimental designs.
-Students will develop testable hypotheses, design a quantitative experimental research study, and use APA-format to write a report similar to those found in professional psychological journals.
+Students

 PSYC 6000 Master's Thesis (3 credits)

 In this course, the student will conduct and report an extensive independent research project under supervision of a faculty advisor.
 As part of the master's thesis the student will develop scientific questions and hypotheses, study design, data collection, data analysis, interpretation of the results.
 The students will also write a report and successfully defend the study to the master's thesis committee in an oral colloquium.
 This course is repeatable.
 Prerequisites: Permission of Department Chair.